Archaeopteryx | Ancient Winged Dinosaur from the Jurassic Era

 Archaeopteryx Size and Description

-This was a small dinosaur, with a length of approximately 1.8 feet.
+This was a small dinosaur, tiny even.
 It had a bird-like appearance, with feathers covering its body and wings.
 However, unlike modern birds, it had teeth, a long bony tail, and three fingers with claws on each wing.
 These features are more typical of non-avian dinosaurs.

 The feathers were well-developed, similar to those of modern birds, and it likely used them for flight.
 Its wings were broad and rounded, suggesting it was capable of flapping flight.
 It probably wasn’t as efficient at flying as modern birds, however.
 It moved on two legs and was likely a fast runner.